 Photo by Jan Kobell II [CC0] Wikimedia Commons

 A more modern piece can definitely work in a classic space, but it’s important to be selective.
 Keep in mind that the goal of this interior style is to immerse the visitor in its luxury.
-A work with heavy social commentary or something meant to shock the viewer will not be a good fit for this style of space.
+Work with heavy social commentary or something meant to shock the viewer will not be a good fit for this style of space.
 Instead, a piece that quietly invites the viewer to reflect will harmonize well with the décor.

 Whatever work you select for your classic space, you will not want to make it a focal piece.
 Instead, you will need art that ingratiates itself subtly and invites reflection.
 This will allow the atmosphere of the room to take center stage, and the art to accentuate its luxurious, Victorian-type feel.